interlay/interlay.github.io/docs/vault/guide.md

 When the Bitcoin mempool is significantly congested it may take some time for redeem payments to be included on mainnet.
 In the worst case this could lead to a theft report on the parachain if the request period has elapsed.
 For this reason, all transactions made by the Vault should be "bip125-replaceable" to allow Vault operators to set a higher fee.

-!> "Here be dragons" - please only use this guide as a last resort.
-You might consider third-party transaction acceleration first.
+!> The following instructions are for advanced users only, in most cases the Vault client should automatically bump the fee if required.
+Manually bumping the fees may cause the wallet to not contain sufficient Bitcoin to fulfil future redeem requests.
+It may also be a possibility to consider third-party transaction acceleration services.

 Note the `$TXID` which is the transaction identifier of that which will be replaced.

-### Simple (Not Recommended)
+### Simple

 The easiest way to bump the transaction fees is by using the `bumpfee` command.